 The paper on, "Library Services in the Englishspeaking Caribbean - Management, Innovative Services, and Resource Sharing" by Cheryl Ann Pettier Davis, provided an overview of how the public and academic libraries in the English-speaking Caribbean meet the challenges and demands of a 21st century information environment.
-The paper discussed in detailed about various services provided by the libraries such as OPAC, Databases & Digital Collections, Reference and Research Assistance, Instructional Services, Web 2.0 technologies, Single search discovery tool such as PRIMO, and development of Institutional Repository and supporting open access initiatives.
+The paper discussed in detail about various services provided by the libraries such as OPAC, Databases & Digital Collections, Reference and Research Assistance, Instructional Services, Web 2.0 technologies, Single search discovery tool such as PRIMO, and development of Institutional Repository and supporting open access initiatives.
 Another presentation entitled "Using Web 2.0 technologies to build communities: a Caribbean context and historical perspective" by Beverley A. Wood discussed new and emerging technologies such as use of web 2.0 to provide library services to the user community, and various tools, which can be used to overcome several challenges faced today by the Caribbean libraries.

 Two other presentations provided historical perspectives of this region.
-One of the presentations was captioned "Historical overview of public library development in the English-speaking Caribbean" by Beverly Hinds.
-The paper discussed the support from Andrew Carnegie foundation in the growth and development of public libraries in Barbados, St. Lucia, and Dominica.
-In yet another very interesting presentation, Stephanie L. Maatta reported "El Lector's Canon: Social Dynamics of Reading from Havana to Tampa".
-It was based on the oral histories and cigar factory documents housed in the University of South Florida's Special Collections.
+One of the presentations was captioned "Historical Overview of Public Library Development in the English-speaking Caribbean" by Beverly Hinds.
+The paper discussed the support from Andrew Carnegie Foundation in the growth and development of public libraries in Barbados, St. Lucia, and Dominica.
+In another interesting presentation entitled "El Lector's Canon: Social Dynamics of Reading from Havana to Tampa," Stephanie L. Matta spoke about the oral histories and cigar factory documents housed in the University of South Florida's Special Collections.
 It covered the period from the mid-1880s to early 1930s, and talked about the role of El Lector, who influenced the Latin immigrant labor community, and how the literature and reading influenced the culture of the community and still influences Tampa's social and cultural organizations.

-In a nutshell, it was a great learning experience attending IFLA conference and serving on the standing committee.
+In a nutshell, attending the IFLA conference and service on the standing committee was a great learning experience.
 It is the most important professional international event within the library and information community.
 It brings together delegates, experts, and suppliers from all over the world.
 It provides a wonderful opportunity to meet, exchange ideas, share experiences, and introduce new technologies and to influence the development of libraries and information centers, both nationally and globally.